The Birthday Party (band): Post-breakup, legacy and influence

-Several groups rose from The Birthday Party's ashes: Nick Cave and the Bad Seeds (featuring Cave, Harvey, Adamson, Bargeld and briefly Pew), Crime and the City Solution (featuring Harvey and Howard, later just Harvey) and These Immortal Souls (featuring Howard).
+Several groups rose from the Birthday Party's ashes: Nick Cave and the Bad Seeds (featuring Cave, Harvey, Adamson, Bargeld and briefly Pew), Crime and the City Solution (featuring Harvey and Howard, later just Harvey) and These Immortal Souls (featuring Howard).

 Pew died from injuries caused by an epileptic seizure in 1986.

 On 1 September 1992, there was a brief Birthday Party reunion as Rowland S. Howard joined Nick Cave and Mick Harvey on stage at a Bad Seeds NME charity show at the Town and Country Club in London to play "Wild World", "Dead Joe" and "Nick the Stripper".

-Due in part to their legendary status and to the continuing success of Nick Cave and the Bad Seeds, The Birthday Party's back catalogue has been re-released on CD several times.
+Due in part to their legendary status and to the continuing success of Nick Cave and the Bad Seeds, the Birthday Party's back catalogue has been re-released on CD several times.
 Mick Harvey has overseen releases of rare or previously unissued recordings (Live and John Peel CDs).

 The Birthday Party's initial impact was on the gothic rock genre.
-According to New Musical Express, "The Party have been indirectly held responsible for the rise of a visceral new hardcore, ranging from The Sex Gang Children, through Danse Macabre to March Violets."
-Rock acts that have cited The Birthday Party as an influence include My Bloody Valentine, Alex Turner, and LCD Soundsystem.
+According to New Musical Express, "The Party have been indirectly held responsible for the rise of a visceral new hardcore, ranging from the Sex Gang Children, through Danse Macabre to March Violets."
+Rock acts that have cited the Birthday Party as an influence include My Bloody Valentine, Alex Turner, and LCD Soundsystem.
 In 2006, American label Three One G released Release The Bats: The Birthday Party As Heard Through The Meat Grinder Of Three One G, a compilation featuring covers by various bands, including Daughters, Melt-Banana and Cattle Decapitation.

 In October 2007, Cave alone was inducted into the ARIA Hall of Fame.
 During his acceptance speech, Cave took it upon himself to 'induct' the Australian members of the Bad Seeds (including Harvey), plus Howard and Pew from The Birthday Party.

 Rowland S. Howard died on 30 December 2009 of liver cancer.
-In 2012 Howard's early songs were played live as a tribute in Melbourne: a four-piece band played consisting of Harvey, Calvert, Ron Rude and Rowland Howard's sister Angela.
+In 2012, Howard's early songs were played live as a tribute in Melbourne: a four-piece band played consisting of Harvey, Calvert, Ron Rude and Rowland Howard's sister Angela.

+Musical style

+The band's music is described as a "bleak, gothic approach to garage rock," characterized by "bleak and noisy soundscapes" and use of audio feedback.
+Additionally, the band's music incorporated elements of blues and rockabilly.
+Stephen Thomas of AllMusic called them "one of the darkest and most challenging post-punk groups to emerge in the early '80s."
+He described Nick Cave's lyrics "difficult, disturbing stories" that explore themes such religion, violence, and perversion."
+The band's later material is considered to be darker, "alternat[ing] between dirges to blistering sonic assaults."